votchallenge/website/contents/vots2023/participation.md

 <div class="icon-left"><i class="glyphicon glyphicon-bullhorn hugeicon"></i> </div>
 <h4>More questions?</h4>

 Questions regarding the VOTS2023 challenge should be directed to the VOTS2023 committee.
-If you have general technical questions regarding the VOT toolkit, consult the FAQ page and the VOT support forum first.
+If you have general technical questions regarding the VOT toolkit, consult the FAQ page and the [VOT support forum](https://groups.google.com/g/votchallenge-help) first.
+Stay tuned with the latest VOT updates: Follow us on [Twitter](https://twitter.com/votchallenge).
 </div>